Field Trip Programs

 Registration Information

-Program Fees: $8 per child/student (snorkeling and boating prices vary, call for details). $80 registration fee (applied to the total program fee).
+Program Fees: $10 per attendee (teachers excluded). $100 deposit is requested to reserve your field trip date(s), this deposit will be applied to the total fee of $10 per attendee, with the balance due on or after your field trip date(s).
 Payment balance due the day of the program unless prior arrangements have been made.
-Minimum group visit is $80 (10 students).
-Adult chaperones are free.
+Minimum group visit is $100.
+No fee for teachers.
 Special arrangements may be possible for groups where cost would otherwise prevent participation.

 Location: River’s Edge Nature Preserve is located at 3219 Fall Hill Avenue, Fredericksburg, VA 22401